 If you were a U.S. citizen or resident alien serving outside the United States as a minister or member of a religious order and you must pay SE tax, you may not reduce your net earnings by the foreign housing exclusion or deduction.

-For more details, see Pub.
-517.
+See Pub.
+517 for details.

 Members of Certain Religious Sects